paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

-daunting at first, what with all the mnemonics that you seem to have to commit to memory, so I always keep [Tachyons' Table of Styles][] open in a browser tab for quick reference, and if this is your first look at Tachyons, I would recommend you do as well.
+daunting at first, what with all the mnemonics that you seem to have to commit to memory, so I always keep [Tachyons' Table of Styles][] open in a browser tab for quick reference, and if this is your first look at Tachyons, I would recommend you do the same.

 Anyway, your page should now look like the following screen shot: